Strain-tunable anomalous Hall effect in hexagonal MnTe: Methods

-To further distinguish these two possibilities, we performed quantitative refinements of the magnetic Bragg intensities (details discussed in the following paragraph).
-As shown in Extended Data Fig.~\ref{figS:simulation}, the single-domain state $\mathrm{A}$ perfectly reproduces the measured intensities, whereas the two-domain state $\mathrm{B}'/\mathrm{C}'$ provides a substantially poorer fit.
-Therefore, we conclude that the single-domain $\mathrm{A}$ state, with spins aligned along the NNN Mn--Mn direction, is the only possible configuration in strained $\alpha$-MnTe.
-Moreover, because of the negligible effect of uniaxial strain on magnetic moment (see discussion in main text), we further infer that this magnetic configuration represents the general ground state of $\alpha$-MnTe.

-Here, we provide the detailed description of the refinement.
+For NNN strain, as demonstrated in Fig.~\ref{fig:fig1}s, the intensity pattern is reversed, giving $I_{\mathrm{red}}/I_{\mathrm{blue}} \sim 1:2.89(2)$.
+This suppression of the red peaks is consistent with two possible domain scenarios: a two-domain $\mathrm{B}/\mathrm{C}$ state or an intermadiate-detwinned state within the $\mathrm{A}'\mathrm{B}'\mathrm{C}'$ model, as indicated by the lower-right intersection in Fig.~\ref{fig:fig1}u.
+Based on the ratio alone, these two possibilities cannot be distinguished.
+The decisive evidence comes from our strain-dependence measurements: as the applied NNN strain is increased, the ratio $I_{\mathrm{red}}/I_{\mathrm{blue}}$ remains essentialy unchanged (Extended Data Fig.\ref{figS:neutron_NNN}).
+In the $\mathrm{A}'\mathrm{B}'\mathrm{C}'$ scenario, additional strain should continuously drive the system toward a more strongly detwinned $\mathrm{A}'$ state, producing a monotonic evolution of this ratio.
+The absence of such behavior therefore rules out the $\mathrm{A}'\mathrm{B}'\mathrm{C}'$ configuration.

+Therefore, the combined NN- and NNN-strain measurements conclusively identify the $\mathrm{A}\mathrm{B}\mathrm{C}$ domain model as the correct description in both strain geometries, thus revealing that the in-plane moment direction relative to the underlying lattice does not change with changing strain directions (Fig.~\ref{fig:fig1}b).
+Because uniaxial strain has a negligible effect on the ordered moment (see main text), we further infer that this spin configuration represents the intrinsic ground state of $\alpha$-MnTe.

+We next perform a quantitative refinement of the magnetic Bragg intensities for the NN-strain configuration to demonstrate how the $\mathrm{A}\mathrm{B}\mathrm{C}$ model reproduces the measured pattern, as shown in Extended Data Fig.~\ref{figS:simulation}.
+The refinement details are discussed in the following paragraph.

 In $\alpha$-MnTe, antiparallel stacking within the unit cell cancels magnetic scattering at even $L$, so magnetic intensity appears only at odd $L$.
 Accordingly, we restricted our refinements to magnetic Bragg peaks in the $L=\pm1$ planes (Extended Data Fig.~\ref{figS:simulation}) and, crucially, to nuclear-extinct positions (vanishing nuclear structure factor) so that the measured intensity is purely magnetic.
 We selected 12 reflections with identical $\lvert\mathbf{Q}\rvert$, thereby eliminating complications from the magnetic form factor and Debye--Waller factor.
 To refine for the domain population, the computed single-domain intensities $I_{\mathrm{A}}(H,K,L)$, $I_{\mathrm{B}}(H,K,L)$, and $I_{\mathrm{C}}(H,K,L)$ were combined as

 with a global scaling factor $S$ and domain volume fractions $r_{\mathrm{A}}, r_{\mathrm{B}}, r_{\mathrm{C}}\ge 0$ constrained by $r_{\mathrm{A}}+r_{\mathrm{B}}+r_{\mathrm{C}}=1$.
 The parameters $(S, r_{\mathrm{A}}, r_{\mathrm{B}}, r_{\mathrm{C}})$ were obtained by least-squares fits to the measured intensities.
 An analogous refinement was carried out for the alternative domain model $(\mathrm{A}',\mathrm{B}',\mathrm{C}')$ using the same procedure.